Blue-green algae found at Portrush for first time in 2024 - number of cases across Northern Ireland up by 40% on 2023

 The algae (which, despite its name, is actually a bacteria) thrives in warmer water, and the briefing paper found that surface temperature at the lough has increased from under 10C in the early 1970s to between 12C and 13C today.

-This factor is made worse by the fact that “algal blooms absorb sunlight, making water even warmer and promoting more blooms”.

-The spread of the invasive zebra mussel species is also understood to have played a role in the blooms, as they have made the water clearer, allowing more sunlight to penetrate, stimulating more algal photosynthesis.
+The spread of the invasive zebra mussel species is also understood to have played a role, as they have made the water clearer, stimulating more algal photosynthesis.

 Comment Guidelines